dig-team/Qiana/README.md

 ```

 # Modifying the code
-If you want to read or update the code of Qiana, or even if you want to use it as a Python package rather than a standalone utility, read the file ```docs/HACK.md```.
+If you want to read or update the code of Qiana, or even if you want to use it as a Python package rather than a standalone utility, read the file ```docs/HACK.md``` and the documentation located in the ```docs``` directory.

 # Citing Qiana
 If you use Qiana in scientific work, please cite [our article](https://suchanek.name/work/publications/kr-2024.pdf)